 The plan's preferred growth option was the "Nodal/Corridor Focus" concept.
-It identified Main Street as an intensification corridor where mixed use activity centre which is included as a transit node for future transit service.
-Recommendations in the Westdale Traffic Management Study should align with the planning principles and growth strategy as documented in the GRIDS report.
+It identified Main Street as an intensification corridor where mixed use should be encouraged.
+McMaster University was categorized as a major activity centre which is included as a transit node for future transit service.

+Recommendations in the Ainslie Wood Traffic Management Study should align with the planning principles and growth strategy as documented in the GRIDS report.

 As part of the Municipal Comprehensive Review process, GRIDS is now being updated to "GRIDS 2" to extend the planned strategy for another 10 years, up to 2041.
-The growth forecasts indicate an increase of 100,000 people and 40,000 jobs between 2031 and 2041.
+The growth forecasts an increase of 100,000 people and 40,000 jobs between 2031 and 2041.
 GRIDS 2 will describe the impacts on infrastructure (transportation, waste/wastewater, stormwater) as a result of the forecasted growth.
-It is anticipated that the update of GRIDS 2 will be completed for the Official Plan Review during the spring of 2019 to 2021.
+It is anticipated that the update of GRIDS 2 will be completed for Official Plan Review during the spring of 2019 to 2021.